EbookFoundation/free-programming-books/README.md

 This list was originally a clone of [StackOverflow - List of Freely Available Programming Books](http://web.archive.org/web/20130824154208/http://stackoverflow.com/a/392926) with contributions from Karan Bhangui and George Stocker.

 The list was moved to GitHub by Victor Felder for collaborative updating and maintenance.
-It has grown to become one of [Github's most popular repositories](https://octoverse.github.com/), with 160,000+ stars, 6000+ commits, 1600+ contributors, and 39,000+ forks.
+It has grown to become one of [GitHub's most popular repositories](https://octoverse.github.com/), with 160,000+ stars, 6000+ commits, 1600+ contributors, and 39,000+ forks.

 The [Free Ebook Foundation](https://ebookfoundation.org) now administers the repo, a not-for-profit organization devoted to promoting the creation, distribution, archiving, and sustainability of free ebooks.
 [Donations](https://ebookfoundation.org/contributions.html) to the Free Ebook Foundation are tax-deductible in the US.